rg-3/halfbaked.skeleton/README.md

 ## <a id='overview'>Overview</a>

+* This skeleton is designed for an extension that has a browser action popup and a background page.

 * This skeleton follows a model where the extension doesn't need to be "built".
   The source HTML, CSS and JS files are not processed by build tools in anyway.
   This approach provides simplicity.
 For example, in this environment you can